awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/configuring-lifecycle-hook-notifications.md

 **Important**
 The EventBridge rule, Lambda function, Amazon SNS topic, and Amazon SQS queue that you use with lifecycle hooks must always be in the same Region where you created your Auto Scaling group\.

 ## Route notifications to Lambda using EventBridge<a name="cloudwatch-events-notification"></a>

 You can invoke a Lambda function when a lifecycle action occurs using EventBridge\.
 For information about the EventBridge events that are emitted when a lifecycle action occurs, see [Auto Scaling events](cloud-watch-events.md#cloudwatch-event-types)\.

-For an introductory tutorial\-style guide that shows you how to create a simple Lambda function that listens for launch events and writes them out to a CloudWatch Logs log, see [Tutorial: Configure a lifecycle hook that invokes a Lambda function](tutorial-lifecycle-hook-lambda.md)\.
+Before you begin, confirm that you have created a Lambda function\.
+For an introductory tutorial that shows you how to create a simple Lambda function that listens for launch events and writes them out to a CloudWatch Logs log, see [Tutorial: Configure a lifecycle hook that invokes a Lambda function](tutorial-lifecycle-hook-lambda.md)\.

 **To use a Lambda function as the target of an EventBridge rule**